 To summerise, its best for companies not to get a free copier and just stick to a standard agreement where you can be sure you’re getting a good deal and no hidden costs.

-1 The first benefit on a laser, you can use more types of paper
+1 The first benefit of buying a laser over ink, you can use more types of paper

-2 Speed of high-quality print is also better over inkjet
+2 The speed of high-quality print is also better over inkjet

 3 Glossy Print